 Unless I am feeling particularly uncomfortable, I will never actually confront someone trying to sell me something.
 They’re just doing the best they can in a very crowded field.

-I can live life suspicious of others’ motives or I can live it understanding that making a living in one country is a completely different process and experience that the one I was lucky enough to be born into.
+I can live life suspicious of others’ motives or I can live it understanding that making a living in one country is a completely different process and experience than the one I was lucky enough to be born into.

 Just keep traveling

 You’ll figure out the best way to deal with the challenges you’re not used to when you travel, including overwhelming experiences like being swarmed by pushy salespeople.

 When you get there, you’ll know it, because all of a sudden, you’re able to relax and enjoy the ride!